 "Texas fever had taken hold of the spirits of Americans and Texas clubs had been formed to recruit volunteers, raise money and buy weapons for the fight for freedom," says the book "Mexico versus the United States: a historical essay."

 In 1836 Texas declared its independence from Mexico, but the rebels were repressed by Santa Anna.
 In the following years, the expansionist desires of the U.S. became evident and due to the tension on the border, President James Folk declared war against Mexico in 1846.
 The result was the U.S. invasion of Mexico, with the U.S. flag flying over the capital and the loss of half of the territory.

 "The U.S. flag was raised over the National Palace.
 Its army occupied Mexico City from September 14, 1847, to June 12, 1848...
 With the presence of the invading army, the urban landscape of the country's capital changed radically," reads Rosas' book.

-British historian Will Fowler conducted an investigation of more than 17 years on Santa Anna's role in that decisive stage in Mexico's history.
-Thanks to his work, which was captured in the book Santa Anna, hero or villain?, several myths and dark legends that have haunted the general for more than a century could be overturned.
+British historian Will Fowler investigated more than 17 years on Santa Anna's role in that decisive stage in Mexico's history.
+Thanks to his work, which was captured in the book Santa Anna, hero or villain? several myths and dark legends that have haunted the general for more than a century could be overturned.

-According to Fowler, in an interview published by El Financiero newspaper in May 2018, the accusation of "traitor" against Santa Anna is totally unfair.
-In fact, it is false that Santa Anna lost the war against the United States in exchange for money.
+According to Fowler, in an interview published by El Financiero newspaper in May 2018, the accusation of a "traitor" against Santa Anna is unfair.
+It is false that Santa Anna lost the war against the United States in exchange for money.